trackmania-rl/tmrl/readme/tuto_library.md

 For our dummy RC drone, we have a similar (yet much less serious) issue with the action buffer that is part of the observations.
 This buffer contains a history of the last 4 sent actions, and thus 3 of them overlap with the content of previous samples.
-Moreover, actions are part of samples anyway because a sample is defined as `(act, obs, rew, done, info)`.
+Moreover, actions are part of samples anyway because a sample is defined as `(act, obs, rew, terminated, truncated, info)`.

 Although this is not really an issue given the small size of actions here, let us implement an optimal pipeline for the sake of illustration.